Razuuu/CloudSpigot/README.md

 How To (Compiling Jar From Source)
 ------
-To compile CloudSpigot, you need JDK 11, maven, and an internet connection.
+To compile CloudSpigot, you need JDK 8 or JDK 11, maven, and an internet connection.

-Clone this repo, run `./build.sh` from *bash*, get files.
+Clone this repo, run `./build.sh` from *bash*, get files. or run with `mvn clean install` from *maven*

 How To (Pull Request)
 ------